-Once you schedule an interview, the application will choose the best possible match from you from the other users.
+Once you schedule an interview, the application will choose the best possible match for you from the other users.
 Multiple factors are taken into consideration such as your education, work experience, preferred languages or interview topic you marked you are interested in.
-Once you schedule your interview, you receive the question you’ll be asking in advance with the hints and the answer, so you can prepare ahead of time.
+Once you schedule your interview, you receive the question you'll be asking in advance with the hints and the answer, so you can prepare ahead of time.
 While you get a new question as an Interviewee every time, the questions you ask tend to repeat.
 The reason why is it makes you better interviewer, because you are already familiar with the topic and details of the question.

-One disadvantage is that the number of the slots each day is currently fairly limited as you can see on the image above.
+One disadvantage is that the number of the slots each day is currently fairly limited as you can see in the image above.
 Therefore you cannot interview any time of the day or all day if necessary.

 After your scheduled interview starts, you are connected to your previously selected match.
 Randomly, either you or your peer is assigned the role of interviewer.
 The other one is provided with a question.
-The interviewer has also some hints available to guide you in the right direction in case you are stuck.
+The interviewer also has some hints available to guide you in the right direction in case you are stuck.
 And of course, they have access to the complete answer including the time and space complexities.

 There is an IDE, in which you are supposed to code your solution to the given problem.
-You can work in a language of your choice – Java, Python, Ruby, PHP, Go, C, C++, C#, Swift, Clojure and Haskell.
-The contents of the IDE are synchronized, so your interviewer can see you typing in the real time and can also edit the contents as needed.
+You can work in a language of your choice - Java, Python, Ruby, PHP, Go, C, C++, C#, Swift, Clojure and Haskell.
+The contents of the IDE are synchronized, so your interviewer can see you typing in the real-time and can also edit the contents as needed.

 Once you are finished, you can swap the roles.
 The interview usually takes an hour - 30 mins for each.
 At any time you can either run the code to check whether there are any compile problems or run test cases to verify your algorithm.
 Of course, the IDE is rather simple, so you cannot expect anything more than just syntax highlighting.
 But that is probably a good thing as it is same as you would get in other tools you usually get your online coding interview in, so it is good to get used to that.
 It's good to be comfortable with a simple IDE rather than to be paralyzed when you suddenly leave the comfort of your powerful favorite IDE.